MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/configure-retention-settings.md

 To use the optional configuration to scope your retention settings, make sure the **Status** of that location is **On**, and then use the links to include or exclude specific users, Microsoft 365 groups, or sites.

 > [!WARNING]
-> If you configure includes and then remove the last one, the configuration reverts to **All** for the location.
+> If you configure instances to include and then remove the last one, the configuration reverts to **All** for the location.
 Make sure this is the configuration that you intend before you save the policy.
 >
 > For example, if you specify one SharePoint site to include in your retention policy that's configured to delete data, and then remove the single site, by default all SharePoint sites will then be subject to the retention policy that permanently deletes data.
-The same applies to includes for Exchange recipients, OneDrive accounts, Teams chat users etc.
+The same applies to includes for Exchange recipients, OneDrive accounts, Teams chat users, and so on.
 >
 > In this scenario, toggle the location off if you don't want the **All** setting for the location to be subject to the retention policy.
-Alternatively, specify excludes to be exempt from the policy.
+Alternatively, specify exclude instances to be exempt from the policy.

 ## Locations